 Children who need major vision correction early in life are more likely to develop serious eye problems like cataracts, glaucoma, and detached retina as an adult, and myopia management may also help prevent these issues.

 Eye Associates of New York offers several myopia management options, and they customize each for your child's needs.
 Options can include:

 Low doses of atropine eye drops can potentially reduce focusing fatigue (and therefore, myopia) by relaxing the eye's focusing mechanism.

 Multifocal lenses, which contain more than one prescription within the lens, can slow myopia progression for some children by refocusing light on the retina.
 Both multifocal glasses and contacts are available.

 Orthokeratology, or ortho-k, are gas-permeable contact lenses that reshape your child's cornea.
 Your child wears ortho-k lenses overnight, which creates a temporary improvement allowing them to see without glasses during the day.
 Consistent ortho-k use can reduce eye elongation and may thus control myopia progression long-term.

-The FDA recently cleared the first soft contact lens for myopia control.
+The FDA recently cleared the first soft contact lens for myopia management.
 These lenses correct your child's refractive error while reducing eye elongation using a patented lens technology.

-The Eye Associates of New York team can help you choose the ideal myopia control solution for your child.
-To learn more about myopia control, schedule an eye exam with the New York City office by calling the office or booking online today.
+The Eye Associates of New York team can help you choose the ideal myopia management solution for your child.
+To learn more about myopia management, schedule an eye exam with the New York City office by calling the office or booking online today.